ibm-cloud-docs/speech-to-text/index.md

 # About
 {: #about}

-**Service update:** *The {{site.data.keyword.speechtotextshort}} service was updated on May 10, 2019.
-The Spanish broadband and narrowband models have been updated for improved speech recognition.
-For more information, see the [10 May 2019 service update](/docs/services/speech-to-text?topic=speech-to-text-release-notes#May2019) in the release notes*.
+**Service update:** *The {{site.data.keyword.speechtotextshort}} service was updated on May 17, 2019.
+The service now offers optional processing and audio metrics that return information about its processing of a speech recognition request and the signal characteristics of the input audio.
+Also, the Japanese broadband model has been updated for improved speech recognition.
+For more information, see the [17 May 2019 service update](/docs/services/speech-to-text?topic=speech-to-text-release-notes#May2019b) in the release notes*.

 The {{site.data.keyword.speechtotextfull}} service provides speech transcription capabilities for your applications.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.
 It continuously updates and refines its transcription as it receives more speech.
 {: shortdesc}